MicrosoftDocs/azure-ai-docs/articles/search/search-get-started-portal-import-vectors.md

    Each document is a chunk of the original PDF.
 The `title` field shows which PDF the chunk comes from.
 Each `chunk` is quite long.
 You can copy and paste one into a text editor to read the entire value.

-1. To see all of the chunks from a specific document, add a filter for the `text_parent_id` field for a specific PDF.
+1. To see all of the chunks from a specific document, add a filter for the `title_parent_id` field for a specific PDF.
 You can check the **Fields** tab of your index to confirm this field is filterable.

    ```json
    {